thomasio101/SelenScript/readme.md

 SelenScript is a modern superset of the Lua language.
 It provides several features to allow programmers to be more productive and design less error-prone code.

+TODO: Reference DreadberryJam as the author of the name and remove the following paragraph.
 ## Name
 Selen is based from
 ```